Belle (Disney character): Design and animation

 Wanting Belle to look more European than Ariel, the animators drew her with fuller lips, narrower eyes, and darker eyebrows inspired by British actress Vivien Leigh, while her statuesque frame was inspired by teen idols Jennie Garth and Alyssa Milano.
 Additional inspiration was drawn from Judy Garland in The Wizard of Oz (1939) and Julie Andrews in The Sound of Music (1965).
 Belle was Henn's second Disney heroine, after Ariel.
-He animated select scenes from out of the studio's Florida division, which included Belle sneaking into the West Wing, bandaging the Beast's arm, and the winter-set "Something There" musical sequence.
+He animated select scenes from out of the studio's Florida division, which included Belle sneaking into the West Wing, bandaging the Beast's arm, and the "Something There" musical sequence.
 For visual inspiration and reference, Henn decorated his workstation with photographs of several classic Hollywood actresses, including Natalie Wood, Elizabeth Taylor, Grace Kelly, and Audrey Hepburn.
 Lorna Cook, Belle's only female animator, filmed herself to create reference footage for some of the character's reaction shots, while calling upon her own memories to avoid stereotypes and visually convey Belle's inner beauty.
 Henn said Belle's final appearance began to materialize once he heard O'Hara's voice for the first time, from which point on the animators merged their drawings with her performance.
 O'Hara found the photographs of "all these beautiful women" intimidating, but Cook reassured her that they would reference her own photographs as well.
 While working on Beauty and the Beast, Henn rarely met O'Hara in person aside from select occasions when he would travel to California for production meetings.
 Meanwhile, the animators dissuaded O'Hara from seeing unfinished drawings of her character.